 Step 5: Resume timing if needed

-If you return to the same task later, click into the existing entry and select "Start Timer" again to add additional time to the same entry.
+If you return to the same task later in the same day, click into the existing entry and select "Start Timer" again to add additional time to the same entry.
+Please note that timers are not reusable day over day.
+You will need to create a new timer each day to track your work for a particular matter/project.

 Using the Timer Board